carly-west/cse212-final-project/2-set.md

 # The Set Data Structure

 ## Introduction
 One of the main characteristics of sets is that they do not allow duplicate values.
 It also doesn't care about the order of the items in the set, so it might print it out differently each time.
 You might ask, when should I use a set?
-The main purpose of choosing a set over any other data structure is ensuring that repeat values are not added to a set.
-Searching quickly and efficiently through a set to see if a value has already been added is also an an advantage of sets.
+The main purpose of choosing a set over any other data structure is to ensure that repeat values are not added to a set.
+Searching quickly and efficiently through a set to see if a value has already been added is also an advantage of sets.

 ### Printing Sets
 One important thing to note about sets is that the order of items that are added isn't taken into consideration when printing a set out.
 Here is an example of what the output might be of printing this set.
 Notice how the order of printing is different than the order they were added.